conlonej/NetworkGraphTask/README.md

 Line N-1: "First node" "Second node" Link weight <br />
 Line N: "Node0 weight" "Node1 weight" . . .
 "NodeN Weight"

+Compile the file using g++ or a C++ compiler of your choice.
+You will be asked to enter a configuration file name upon running the executable.

 Email conlonej@slu.edu with any additional questions.